 What's involved?:

-Patients will be required to attend outpatient clinics for regular check-ups and tests for at least 15 months.
+Patients will be required to attend outpatient clinics for regular check-ups and blood tests.

 Clinical Information